ZenMule/FormantTrackingDynamicSeeding/README.md

 # Formant extracting (dynamic seeding)

   This is a script that incorporates seeding method (Chen et al. 2019)[^1] and dynamic reference values to extract more accurate formants from vocalic segments.
-This is a Praat script that I wrote to process data of my dissertation: *Prosodic conditions on the acoustics of vowel sequences*.
+I wrote this script to process the data of my dissertation study: *Prosodic conditions on the acoustics of vowel sequences*.

   Since my study investigates the formant transition in complex vocalic segments (e.g., diphthongs/triphthongs), the usual method of setting only one set of reference formant values and ignoring the formant change in each vocalic segment is not ideal.
 Also because there are several different vocalic segments in my recordings (both monophthongs and diphthongs), manually setting formant reference values for each vowel and each speaker is arduous.
 Therefore, I decided to combine incorporate both seeding method and dynamic formant reference setting into one single Praat script that loops through all files in all subdirectories in a folder, which supposedly should make formant extraction faster and more accurate.